Oklahoma vs. Texas Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Oklahoma Stats and Trends

-- Oklahoma is 3-3 against the spread and 6-0 overall this season when the team notches more than 30.6 points.
+- Oklahoma is 3-3 against the spread and 6-0 overall this season when the team puts up more than 30.6 points.

-- Oklahoma is 3-4 against the spread and 7-0 overall when the team churns out more than 385.4 yards.

-- The Sooners have eight giveaways this season, while the Red Raiders have 10 takeaways .
+- This year, the Sooners have eight turnovers, two fewer than the Red Raiders have takeaways (10).

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.